Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 How OpenAPI enums are represented in the generated TypeScript.

-• 'asConst' (default) — as const object plus a key/value type.
-Tree-shakeable, no enum runtime.
+• 'asConst' (default) generates an as const object plus a key/value type.
+It is tree-shakeable and adds no enum runtime.

-• 'enum' — a regular TypeScript enum.
-Produces JavaScript runtime code.
+• 'enum' generates a regular TypeScript enum, which produces JavaScript runtime code.

-• 'constEnum' — a const enum.
-Inlines at compile time; not compatible with --isolatedModules.
+• 'constEnum' generates a const enum.
+It inlines at compile time and is not compatible with --isolatedModules.

-• 'inlineLiteral' — the union is inlined at every usage site instead of giving it a name.
+• 'inlineLiteral' inlines the union at every usage site instead of giving it a name.

 Required: false